Most Used Essential Oils for Aromatherapy Body Massage

-What is An Aromatherapy Body Massage?
+What Is An Aromatherapy Body Massage?

 You may be wondering what an aromatherapy body massage looks like.
 In short, aromatherapy massages include a full body massage.
 A professional masseuse will use their hands to deeply press into the muscle tissues and lymph nodes of the body using a few different techniques.
 This can include techniques like Swedish massages, deep tissue, and hot stone massages.

-Benefits of Aromatherapy Body Massages:
+Benefits Of An Aromatherapy Body Massage:

-Reduces Stress and Improves Mental Health
+Reduces Stress and Improves Mental Health:

-Induces Further Muscle Relaxation
+Induces Further Muscle Relaxation:

-3. Reduces Pain and Body Aches
+Reduces Pain & Body Aches:

-So you can see how adding essential oils to an already beneficial massage, may be beneficial to pain sufferers.
+Surely, you can see how adding essential oils to an already beneficial massage, may be beneficial to pain sufferers.

-Massages also help to release tension, realign muscle tissues to reduce pain.
+Massages also help to release tension, and realign muscle tissues to reduce pain.
 With the help of essential oils, pain may be reduced even further.
 Joint pain, neck pain, inflammation, and back pain are just some of the issues that have the potential to be lessoned with aromatherapy massages with essential oils.

 Most Popular Essential Oils For Body Massages:

-1. Frankincense Essential Oil
+1. Frankincense Essential Oil:

-Frankincense is a popular essential oil that is said to have a musty pine aroma, with notes of citrus and spice, kind of an earthy scent as well.
-It is well known for it's respiratory effects.
+Frankincense is a popular essential oil.
+It is known for it’s musty pine aroma, with notes of citrus, spice, and earthy aromatics.
+Like many oils. it comes with it’s own touted and suggestive benefits.
+For example, as a respiratory aide.
 One study even concluded that it helped to reduce symptoms of asthma in 70% of patients in the study.

-2. Bergamot Essential Oil
+2. Bergamot Essential Oil:

-3. Lavender Essential Oil
+3. Lavender Essential Oil:

-4. Coriander Essential Oil
+4. Coriander Essential Oil:

-Coriander essential oil is just another great oil for using when paired with massage.
-Coriander has been commonly used for people who may suffer from bouts of fatigue.
+Coriander essential oil can be paired with massage as well.
+This oil has been commonly used for people who may suffer from bouts of fatigue.

 Overall, this oil has a light and sweet scent and is excellent in not just cooking in your spice collection, but also has an oil in massage.

-5. Peppermint Essential Oil
+5. Peppermint Essential Oil:

 Putting peppermint around the temple area and behind the ears may also help with reducing tension and headache.
 Aromatherapy in one study of shoulder pain, showed that acupressure along with aromatherapy showed a 30% reduction in pain symptoms.

-6. Ginger Essential Oil
+6. Ginger Essential Oil: